 I am an owner/operator of my own fishing vessel.
 Having fished on and around the waters of Long Island for many years, I have become one with the environment and with the fishery that I am honored and privileged to be part of.
 Each and every fish that is landed on my vessel, is treated with a delicate hand and cared for in the most honorable way.
-The process in which my fish are landed and stored, I believe, has a drastic effect on the quality, appearance and taste of the product that I bring to market.
-The fish itself is handled with care and dignity, and is under no extra stress, and I believe this adds greatly to the overall quality of the fish that our wonderful oceans and waters provide to us all.
+The process in which my fish are landed and stored, I believe, has a drastic effect on the quality, appearance and ultimately the taste of the product that I bring to market.
+The fish itself is handled with care and dignity, and is under no extra stress, after being landed.
+I believe this process adds greatly to the overall quality of the fish that our wonderful oceans and waters provide to us all.
 The fishing community is a small one, but a close knit one at that.
 When living, working, and existing in a fishing community, abiding by the rules (fishery management) is extremely important.
 Not just for the now, but for the later, future generations.
-By properly harvesting in a responsible way, while all working together, we can build a sustainable fishery, and ensure that this wonderful resource is here for many generations to come.
+By properly harvesting in a responsible way, while all working together, we can build and maintain a sustainable fishery, ensuring that this wonderful resource is here for many generations to come.